 There’s just no telling how unbearable life would be without that first cup of coffee in the morning.
 For many of us, it’s an absolute necessity, which is why there are hundreds of different coffee makers to choose from.
 Some are basic pour-and-go models and others more advanced and tailor-made for specific blends and flavors.
 We rely on our coffee makers to produce a nice, hot cup of coffee that’s just right.
-We trust our coffee makers, and we don’t expect them to make a tainted cup of expensive coffee that’s not safe to drink.
+We trust our coffee makers, and we don’t expect them to make a tainted cup of expensive coffee that tastes terrible.

-But just how clean is that coffee that comes out of the machine?
+How clean is the coffee that comes out of your machine?
 That depends.
 A better question is how clean is your coffee maker?
 Some people think because the coffee itself is hot, that it kills all the bacteria and their cup of joe is automatically sanitary.
-But if you don’t clean your coffee maker. you could actually be drinking coffee that’s not exactly appetizing.
+But if you don’t clean your coffee maker, you could actually be drinking coffee that’s not exactly appetizing.
 Your machine could even contain mold or other nasty bacteria.

 Moist and wet environments are ideal places for yeast and mold to grow.
 A study by NSF International found that 50 percent of households had yeast and mold in the reservoir of their coffee maker.
 When CBS News swabbed 11 household coffee makers, they found 11 different types of bacteria, including pseudomonas aeruginosa (a bacteria that grows in standing water) and enterobacter bacteria (a coliform bacteria that’s present in the human colon).

 Grossed out yet?
 If cleaning your coffee machine isn’t a part of your chores, you may want to make it a part of your cleaning regimen.
 Here’s how to properly clean your standard-drip coffee machine.